-Although the single measurement of total cholesterol has been overemphasized as a risk factor for heart disease, the fats that circulate in our blood vessels do have an impact on our heart health.
-But which blood fats are important?
+Total cholesterol has probably been overemphasized as a single risk factor for heart disease.
+On the other hand, the fats that circulate in our blood vessels do have an impact on our heart health.
+Which blood fats are important?

 The diet-heart hypothesis suggesting that high cholesterol of any kind pushes a person towards heart disease got its start in the first half of the 20th century.
-It held sway through the middle and into the end of the century, but during that time, technological advances made more subtle measurements of blood fats possible.
-Doctors and patients weren’t just worrying about total cholesterol any more.
+It held sway through the middle and into the end of the century.
+During that time, however, technological advances made more subtle measurements of blood fats possible.
+Doctors and patients aren’t just worrying about total cholesterol any more.

 What Are Healthy Blood Fats?